Academic Urology & Urogynecology of Arizona Data Breach Affects 73k People

 • address

-• identity protection personal identification number issued by the IRS
+• an individual’s taxpayer identification number or an identity protection personal identification number issued by the IRS

-• unique identifier used by a health insurer
+• any unique identifier used by a health insurer to identify an individual

 • credit card information